ipfs/community/ecosystem-audit/README.md

 ## Summary
 We are undertaking an audit of the overall IPFS information ecosystem in Q1 2020.
 This directory within the `community` repo acts as a holding pen for working documents, artifacts and commentary related to this effort as we work to ***intentionally design our community***: *where* people find us, *how* they are able to interact with us in those places, and how those interactions can become more *consistent*, *systematic* and *empowering*.

+## Mission
+To further the IPFS-wide H1 2020 goal of **investing in community enablement** by *evaluating* our current information ecosystem, *identifying* opportunities for delivering the most value to our community, and *recommending* ranked next steps.

 ## Methodology/framework
 The overall framework for this audit focuses on examining the existing resources, needs and expectations, pain points, and potential action around three key pillars: **stakeholders**, **workstreams**, and **channels**.